CULN203 Menu Planning/Costing/Design

 - IV.
 Prerequisites

-- HOSP100 (C or better) or permission of the Department of Business Studies
+- HOSP100 (C or better) or permission of the Department of Business, Innovation, and Legal Studies

 - V. Other Pertinent Information